programmerraja/VoiceAgentGuide/blog/2025 Voice AI Guide: How to Make Your Own Real-Time Voice Agent (Part-1).md

+---
+title: "2025 Voice AI Guide: How to Make Your Own Real-Time Voice Agent (Part-1)"
+date: 2025-12-21T10:36:47.4747+05:30
+draft: true
+tags:
+---

 Over the past few months I’ve been building a fully open-source voice agent, exploring the stack end-to-end and learning a ton along the way.
 Now I’m ready to share everything I discovered.

 The best part?
 In 2025 you actually **can** build one yourself.
 With today’s open-source models and frameworks you can piece together a real-time voice agent that listens, reasons, and talks back almost like a human without relying on closed platforms.

 Let’s walk through the building blocks, step by step.